discourse/discourse/docs/INSTALL-cloud.md

 - If you are using a 1 GB instance, set `UNICORN_WORKERS` to 2 and `db_shared_buffers` to 128MB so you have more memory room.

-- Set `LETSENCRYPT_ACCOUNT_EMAIL` to your email address  to register a free Lets Encrypt SSL certificate.

 <img src="https://www.discourse.org/images/install/14/console-nano-app-yml.png?v=1" width="600px">

 Please be careful while editing and double check your work; YAML is _very_ sensitive to incorrect spacing and misplaced characters.
 After completing your edits, press <kbd>Ctrl</kbd><kbd>O</kbd> then <kbd>Enter</kbd> to save and <kbd>Ctrl</kbd><kbd>X</kbd> to exit.